organization-exampl/website/README.md

 ## Purpose

-## Repository Purpose

-This file is just a readme file.
+The purpose of thsi file is to be a readme.